Enable Wolverhampton Reflect on Employment Success

 Heetan, who is a client with Enable, along with Business Development Officer, Paul, gave a presentation about Enable’s Job Club and used role play to demonstrate the right and wrong things to do in an interview.
 This fun and informative presentation was well received by the audience who laughed out loud at their jokes and ended with appreciative applause.

-One of Enable’s clients, Sunil Parmer, shared his story about how he came to Enable following a difficult year having worked in many different job roles, none of which had turned out for him.
+One of Enable’s clients, Sunil Parmar, shared his story about how he came to Enable following a difficult year having worked in many different job roles, none of which had turned out for him.
 Enable found Sunil a job gardening at Wrottesley Nursing Home which he loves.

 Sunil said: “I am looking to the future going forward with the company.
 My aim is to work full time as soon as possible.
 It’s really difficult to tell you how working has impacted on my wellbeing – I feel more confident, I feel more positive about things, I feel happier and I am financially better off.”